jason-pomerleau/uikit-gutenberg/README.md

 2. Add the `dist` folder and the `plugin.php` file to that folder
 3. Open a post and type 'uk' inside the block search tool

+## Usage
+These blocks aren't made to replace the standard gutenberg blocks, but instead to work with them.

+Its very simple, ideally you would start with the uk-container block which would hold all of the other blocks.

+If you want to style certain blocks differently outside of wordpress/uikit, you can add the styleless-container block and give it a class which you can use in your styles.

+Every block has a few inspector controls that are the same for each, ex. text-align, margin, width, and visibility.

+Some blocks have inspector controls that are specific to that block, ex. uk-grid which has a child width selector.